cotid-qualabs/microfrontends_demo/README.md

 Remotes applications were hosted on aws, but they can be ran locally the same way as the host application.

+This project also uses a custom Generic Compoment Library created with npm.

 ### Run Project

 ```